Friday, May 1, 2015

 19. What information needs to be documented on my CEUs?

-Most CEUs should be in the form of a certificate indicating the title of workshop/conference, the date, and the presenter's name and signature.
-CEUs from other areas like coursework and volunteering will require other documentation.
+Most CEUs should be in the form of a certificate indicating the title of workshop/conference, the date, the presenter's name and signature, and your name.
+CEUs from other areas, like coursework and volunteering, will require other documentation.
 (Download a sample CEU certificate to see an example.)

 20. What if I do not have certificates for my clock hours signed by presenters?
 Can my director sign off or provide a letter of explanation for me?